 We all know life insurance is crucial if you have family members who are financially dependent on you, however as you get older, your loved ones may have become more independent and are no longer reliant on your income.
 You may have now cleared your mortgage and your children may have since left the home to start their own families.

-Up until now, you may have only considered a ‘term’ life insurance policy which pays out a set amount if you pass away in a given period; although you may now want to start considering a ‘whole-of-life’ policy which covers your life until you pass away.
+Up until now, you may have only considered a ‘term’ life insurance policy which pays out a set amount if you pass away in a given period; although you may now want to start considering a ‘whole life’ policy which covers your life until you pass away.
 Knowing the pros and cons of both to make an informed choice is absolutely crucial, and Cavendish can help.

 Naturally, these policies are typically more expensive than term insurance policies since as long as you keep paying your premiums, the insurer will always have to pay out, whereas you may outlive a term insurance policy.